allenai/ai2thor/README.md

 --------------------------------------------------------------------------------

-[AI2-THOR (The House Of inteRactions)](https://ai2thor.allenai.org/) is a photo-realistic interactable framework for AI agents.
+[AI2-THOR (The House Of inteRactions)](https://ai2thor.allenai.org/) is a near photo-realistic interactable framework for AI agents.

 ## News
 * (6/2019) Version 1.1 update of the AI2-THOR framework is now live!
-We have over quadrupled our total action and state space, adding new actions that allow visually distinct new object states such as broken screens on electronics, shattered windows, breakable dishware and more.
+We have over quadrupled our ctions and object states, adding new actions that allow visually distinct state changes such as broken screens on electronics, shattered windows, breakable dishware, liquid fillable containers, cleanable dishware, messy and made beds and more!
 Along with these new state changes, objects have more physical properties like Temperature, Mass, and Salient Materials that are all reported back in object metadata.
 To combine all of these new properties and actions, new context sensative interactions can now automatically change object states.
 This includes interactions like placing a dirty bowl under running sink water to clean it, placing a mug in a coffee machine to automatically fill it with coffee, putting out a lit candle by placing it in water, or placing an object over an active stove burner or in the fridge to change its temperature.
-Please see the [full release notes here](doc/static/ReleaseNotes/ReleaseNotes_1.0.md) to view details on all the changes and new features.
+Please see the [full 1.1 release notes here](doc/static/ReleaseNotes/ReleaseNotes_1.1.md) to view details on all the changes and new features.

 * (3/2019) Introducing Version 1.0 of the AI2-THOR framework!
 This release includes a full rework of all Sim Objects and Scenes to have additional physics functionality and improved fidelity.
 Physics based interactions can now be modeled in the THOR environment in realistic ways like never before!
 Object collision when placed in receptacles, moveable receptacles that contain other objects, collision based object position randomization, Multi-Agent support— these are a few of the many exciting new features that come with this update.
-Please check the [full release notes here](doc/static/ReleaseNotes/ReleaseNotes_1.0.md) to view details on all the changes and new features.
+Please check the [full 1.0 release notes here](doc/static/ReleaseNotes/ReleaseNotes_1.0.md) to view details on all the changes and new features.

 * (4/2018) We have released version 0.0.25 of AI2-THOR.
 The main changes include: upgrade to Unity 2017, performance optimization to improve frame rate, and various bug fixes.
 We have also added some physics functionalities.
 Please contact us for instructions.